chenxingqiang/secret-learn/doc/modules/ensemble.rst

 in bias.
 In practice the variance reduction is often significant hence yielding an overall better model.

-In contrast to the original publication [B2001]_, the jax-sklearn implementation combines classifiers by averaging their probabilistic prediction, instead of letting each classifier vote for a single class.
+In contrast to the original publication [B2001]_, the secret-learn implementation combines classifiers by averaging their probabilistic prediction, instead of letting each classifier vote for a single class.